 “Come to me, all you who are weary and burdened, and I will give you rest.”– Matthew 11:28 (NIV)

-Jesus invites the worn-out, not the put-together.
+Jesus invites those who are weary and worn-out.
 Rest begins with coming as you are, even with empty hands.

 “Cast all your anxiety on him because he cares for you.”– 1 Peter 5:7 (NIV)